-Important note: From 1 January 2020, a combined HELP loan limit will replace the FEE-HELP limit and will include FEE-HELP, VET Student Loans, VET FEE-HELP and HECS-HELP.
-Only new HECS-HELP borrowing will count towards a person's HELP limit; however, any existing FEE-HELP, VET FEE-HELP or VET Student Loans that you have already borrowed before 2020 will be carried over.
+Recent changes: From 1 January 2020, a combined HELP loan limit replaced the FEE-HELP limit and includes FEE-HELP, VET Student Loans, VET FEE-HELP and HECS-HELP.
+Only new HECS-HELP borrowing will count towards a person's HELP limit; however, any existing FEE-HELP, VET FEE-HELP or VET Student Loans that you borrowed before 2020 will be carried over.

 HELP loan limits in 2021

 From 1 January 2021, the 2021 HELP loan limit is $108,232 for most students.
 The limit for students studying medicine, dentistry or veterinary science courses leading to initial registration is $155,448.